Translate

 The Interview From Hell

-Jake had been unemployed for three months when he got the call.
+Jake had been unemployed for six months when he got the call.

 He hadn’t applied for anything with a title that ridiculous, but he wasn’t in a position to be picky.